QuickBooks Blog

 You can calculate your business vehicle use in one of two ways:

-1. Actual vehicle expenses method: Start by adding up all of your vehicle operating expenses, such as insurance, gas, repairs, and maintenance.
+1. For the actual vehicle expenses method, start by adding up all of your vehicle operating expenses, such as insurance, gas, repairs, and maintenance.
 Next, divide the miles you drive for business by the total miles.
 Multiply that percentage by the total vehicle expenses.

-2. The simplified method: Apply the current IRS-mandated mileage rate to the total miles driven for business in the year.
+2. In the simplified method, apply the current IRS-mandated mileage rate to the total miles driven for business in the year.

 Whichever method you choose, you must keep track of all business miles.
 This can be as easy as jotting down miles, dates, and descriptions in a notebook, or you can use mileage tracking software to keep track of your mileage and avoid any errors.